peteroupc/peteroupc.github.io/graphics.md

 An interesting challenge for game developers, relating to designing games with classic graphics that run on an exceptional variety of modern and recent computers.

 In this document, _classic graphics_ generally means two- or three-dimensional graphics achieved by video games from 1999 or earlier, before the advent of programmable "shaders".
 For details, see "[**Classic Graphics in Scope**](#Classic_Graphics_in_Scope)", later.
+(To summarize: In general, a game screen of 640 &times; 480 or smaller, up to 12,800 3-D polygons at a time [fewer if the game screen is smaller], and tile- or sprite-based 2-D graphics are involved.)

 This challenge is intended to encourage the making of video games with very low resource requirements (say, no more than 64 million bytes of system memory); most desktop and laptop computers from 2010 on, and most smartphones from 2016 on, can draw even high-quality pre-2000 graphics using only software &mdash; without relying on specialized video cards &mdash; at 640 &times; 480 pixels or smaller, screen resolutions typically targeted by video games in the 1990s and earlier.[^1]